Division of Cancer Treatment and Diagnosis

 Fax (240) 276-7881

 His academic training included Ph.D. thesis work in Molecular Biology and Biochemistry at Washington University in St. Louis, in the laboratory of Dr. Jeffrey I. Gordon.
 After postdoctoral work at the University of Oregon, Dr. Nothwehr accepted an Assistant Professor position at the University of Missouri-Columbia, where he was later promoted to Associate Professor.
-There, he taught courses in -cell and molecular biology and performed research in the areas of intracellular protein/membrane trafficking and sorting and programmed cell death.
+There, he taught courses in cell and molecular biology and performed NIH-funded research in the areas of intracellular protein/membrane trafficking and sorting and programmed cell death.
+He has published 26 peer reviewed manuscripts and 7 invited reviews and book chapters.